Barratt London is a leading residential developer based in the capital.

-Designed by Assael Architecture, The Tower – a striking 27-storey double skinned structure – stands to the west of the site to ensure minimal disturbance from wind.
+Designed by Assael Architecture, The Tower – a striking 27-storey double skinned structure incorporating a 100-room apart-hotel on the lower floors – stands to the west of the site to ensure minimal disturbance from wind.

 LTP Integration was appointed by Barratt London to deliver an energy-efficient LED spine lighting feature for The Tower.

 It is the prominent centrepiece of the flagship regeneration project, Great West Quarter (GWQ) in Brentford, Middlesex.